Banandy-w/Selenium-Python-Tests/README.md

   ```
 </details>

-Our locators which help us interact with the elements of the webpage are all *located* heh, in this file:
+Our locators which help us interact with the elements of the webpage are all *located* heh, in this file.
+Keeping all the locators in one place allows for us to adapt to any changes possibly done to the website by changing it here.
 <details>
   <summary><a href=https://github.com/Banandy-w/Selenium-Python-Tests/blob/main/POM/pages/login_page.py>locators.py</a></summary>
   <br>